camidiazf/Mycobacterium-smegmatis-model-calibration-and-validation/README.md

 - **Main.ipynb**\
   Jupyter notebook for interactive exploration and local execution of the calibration pipeline.

-- **Main\Collab.ipynb**\
+- **Main\_Collab.ipynb**\
-  Google Colab notebook to run the entire pipeline in a cloud environment, with automated setup steps.
+  Google Collab notebook to run the entire pipeline in a cloud environment, with automated setup steps.

 - **Experimental\_data.xlsx**\
   Experimental measurements used for model calibration and validation.